ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

    // To start the configuration fetching operation, set the collectionId in the following way. appConfiguration.setContext("collectionId", "environmentId");
    ```
-   {:codeblock}
+   {: codeblock}

    where,
    - `region` - Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
    - `guid` - GUID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the dashboard.
    - `apikey` - ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the dashboard.
-   - `collectionId` - Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.
+   - `collectionId` - ID of the collection created in {{site.data.keyword.appconfig_short}} service instance.
-   - `environmentId`: Id of the environment created in App Configuration service instance under the Environments section.
+   - `environmentId`- ID of the environment created in App Configuration service instance under the Environments section.

 1. Listen to the feature changes